basho/basho_docs/source/languages/en/riak/theory/comparisons/dynamodb.md

 }
 ---

 This is intended to be a brief, objective, and technical comparison of Riak and Amazon DynamoDB.
 The DynamoDB version described is API Version 2011-12-05.
 The Riak version described is Riak 1.3.x.
-If you feel this comparison is unfaithful at all for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.
+If you feel this comparison is unfaithful for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.

 ## At A Very High Level

-* Riak is an Apache 2.0 open source licensed project.
+* Riak is an Apache 2.0 open-source-licensed project.
 DynamoDB is a fully managed NoSQL database service that is provided by Amazon as part of Amazon Web Services.
 * Because DynamoDB is a database service, its implementation details (language, architecture, etc.) cannot be verified.

 ## Feature/Capability Comparison

-The table below gives a high level comparison of Riak and DynamoDB features/capabilities.
-To keep this page relevant in the face of rapid development on both sides, low level details are found in links to Riak and DynamoDB's online documentation.
+The table below gives a high-level comparison of Riak and DynamoDB's features and capabilities.
+To keep this page relevant in the face of rapid development on both sides, low-level details can be found in links to specific pages in the online documentation for both systems.

 <table>
     <tr>